Azure Newsletter: June 2017

 On-demand webinar: Microsoft Cybersecurity Reference Architecture

-We’ve built a significant portfolio of integrated capabilities to help you solve security challenges, and we continue to invest in making protection easier.
+We have built a significant portfolio of integrated capabilities to help you solve security challenges, and we continue to invest in making protection easier.
 Find out how to build an identity security perimeter around your assets, including the common challenges and recommended approaches for identity, apps, data, and device security.
 Learn how to establish threat detection along the kill chain and leverage critical security capabilities built into Azure and Windows Server platforms.
 Register now.

 On-demand webinar: Risk-based identity and access management processes by Forrester and Microsoft

 Identity and access management (IAM) is essential for digital transformation.
 Identity is at the center of your threat-detection ecosystem.
-Learn why you should infuse IAM process with risk notions; how to prioritize your riskiest apps; how to move from signatures and rules to behavioral profiles; how the Microsoft Intelligent Security Graph gathers data and calculates risk; and how to enable risk-based conditional access policies with Azure Active Directory.
+Learn why you should infuse IAM process with risk notions; how to prioritise your riskiest apps; how to move from signatures and rules to behavioural profiles; how the Microsoft Intelligent Security Graph gathers data and calculates risk; and how to enable risk-based conditional access policies with Azure Active Directory.
 Register now.

 On-demand webinar: Trust, privacy, and the GDPR